-The best thing to reduce Cortisol is to take a walk in the early in the morning.
+The best thing to reduce stress is to take a walk early in the morning.
 At least one hour of walking, preferably in a park or some area that is full of trees, grass, and fresh air.

-– A study done by Mr. Gregory Bratman at the University of Stanford showed that nature walks reduces “ruminition” (reflecting and brooding, especially over negative things).
+– A study done by Mr. Gregory Bratman at the University of Stanford showed that nature walks reduce “rumination” (reflecting and brooding, especially over negative things).
 People who walk in parks, grassy areas and take nature walks, tend to be less depressed and respond better to stress, physiologically.

-– Also, a study conducted by the University of Michigan, together with De Montfort University, James Hutton Institute, and Edge Hill University in the United Kingdom, showed that group nature walks resulted in reduced depression, less stress, and improve mental health.
+– Also, a study conducted by the University of Michigan, together with De Montfort University, James Hutton Institute, and Edge Hill University in the United Kingdom, showed that group nature walks resulted in reduced depression, less stress, and improve mental health (see study).